 Does AlphaVM support multi-processor configurations?

 Yes, it does.
 AlphaVM supports as much CPUs as the emulated chipset.
 At this point the maximum is 4.
-AlphaVM-Free is limited to single CPU.
+AlphaVM-Basic is limited to single CPU.

 What does JIT mean with respect to the CPU?

 JIT stands for Just in time.
 The term comes from Java-like languages where Just-in-time compilation refers to a compilation technique when the code is compiled at runtime when it is first needed.
 AlphaVM uses similar technology to create fast native code for Alpha code pages.

 What is the difference between basic, JIT1 and JIT2 CPUs?

 Basic CPU is just an interpreter.
 It interprets Alpha code in a simple instruction loop.
 Each iteration fetches an opcode, dispatches to the corresponding habdler and executes the instruction handling code.
 Basic CPU is slow, which is an inherent property of an interpreter.
 JIT1 and JIT2 create native code for the Alpha code pages.
 The resulting code is faster.
 JIT1 is a simple compiler.
 It creates code, whose speed is approximately a double of the basic CPU speed.
 JIT2 is a very fast CPU, which is 10 or more times faster than the basic CPU.

 How are the AlphaVM CPUs (basic, JIT1 and JIT2) related to the real Alpha CPUs (EV4, EV5, EV6, EV7)?